learn-co-curriculum/ruby-orm/README.md

 Further, we don't have to make our own potentially confusing or non-sensical decision about what kinds of methods we will build to help our classes communicate with our database.
 Just like the `.save` method we previewed above, we will learn to build a series of common, conventional methods that our programs can rely on again and again to communicate with our database.

-<a href='https://learn.co/lessons/ruby-orm' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-orm' title='Object Relational Mapping'>Object Relational Mapping</a> on Learn.co and start learning to code for free.</p>